 OXFORD INSTRUMENTS EBSD PRODUCTSCMOS Detector RangeAZtecHKL Acquisition SoftwareAZtecCrystal Processing Software

-Once an EBSD system has been calibrated, it is possible to automatically index the diffraction patterns and calculate the crystal orientation.
+Once an Electron Backscatter Diffraction (EBSD) system has been calibrated, it is possible to automatically index the diffraction patterns and to calculate the crystal orientation.
 This is typically accomplished using the following steps: